dylanpicart/regression_nyc_cov_conc/README.md

 ## Regression Model

 A stochastic gradient descent regressor was used to generate a prediction based on the continuous data points, and a linear regression model was generated.
-Further work could include using Multiple Linear Regression to provide predictions during peak and subsequent dips and to predict annual COVID-19 concentration trends.
+Further work could include using a 2<sup>nd</sup> Polynomial Regression to provide predictions during peak and subsequent dips and to predict annual COVID-19 concentration trends.

 ## Conclusion